Diversify your positions. Buy. Then hold on to them for as long as you can.

-You can’t really make money off safe investments these days.
-The era of lucrative federal bonds and high interest certificates of deposit is long gone.
+You can’t really make much money off “safe” investments like government bonds and bank deposits.
 In fact, most of those safer investments fail to beat the inflation rate.

 Housing, on average, has outperformed inflation by about 1%.
 So it’s a decent investment – but stocks have performed at about 7% above inflation over that same 70 year time frame.
 So if you took the money you would’ve put toward an extra mortgage payment in to an index fund instead, you’d end up with more money!

 Warning: Past performance does not guarantee future results

 Things change and the past is no proof of what the future will be.
 That’s the risk that goes along with any sort of investment.
 It’s a large part of what justifies the returns, too.

 Systematic risks from credit market malfunction to global warming could undermine the entire global economic order as we know it.
 Governments may move to nationalize existing firms or tax capital ownership at rates we’ve never seen before.